Edge Developer Platform

 // EdgeOne Pages

-export function onRequest(context) {
+export default function onRequest(context) {

 // function body